MMinauf/pokedex-ts-react/README.md

 ## WORK IN PROGRESS

-Pokedex app made with react,typescript and react query .
+Pokedex app made with react,typescript, react query and tailwind .